 The Easter Vigil features several readings, unique music, and typically lasts around two hours.

 Easter Sunday, also known as Resurrection Sunday, celebrates the resurrection of Jesus Christ, who overcame death and made a way for us to live forever in God’s presence by liberating us from sin and death.

 These morning services follow the familiar rhythm of our Sunday liturgies, but with added trumpets, alleluias, and joyous celebration.

-Families of young children are invited to bring along flowers to flower the cross as they enter into the church.
+Families of young children are invited to bring along flowers to flower the cross as they enter into the church through the Welcome Center.